dmuth/splunk-network-health-check/README.md

 	- `sudo /vagrant/bin/deploy.sh $SPLUNK_ROOT` if you'd like to have this directory copied into $SPLUNK_HOME/Network-Monitor/
 - Restart Splunk:
     - `sudo $SPLUNK_HOME/bin/splunk restart`
+- Log into Splunk on [http://localhost:8000/](http://localhost:8000/) and click "App: Network Monitor" to see your connectivity reports.

 ## Usage